7 Best Home Warranty Companies in Arizona 2025

 One of the most important things to do before you buy a home warranty is to understand what's covered and what isn't.

-Keep in mind that each company has its own plan tiers and it’s important to read the fine print to make sure you understand what you’re buying.
+Remember that each company has its plan tiers, and it's essential to read the fine print to ensure you understand what you're buying.

 Appliances